Skip to main content

 Savings Goal Calculator Australia

-Enter a goal amount, current savings, and monthly contribution to see exactly when you'll get there.
-Includes interest to model a high-interest savings account.
+Enter a goal, your current savings, and monthly contribution to see exactly when you'll get there, or how much to save per month to hit a target date.

 $

-Your target amount — e.g. a house deposit, emergency fund, or car.
+Your target amount in today's dollars (e.g. a house deposit, emergency fund, or car).

 $